alex-ball/beamerswitch/README.md

 downloaded the zip file from the [Releases] page on GitHub, you can skip the first two steps.

- 1. Process `beamerticle.dtx` with your favourite version of LaTeX with shell escape enabled (as required by `minted` for typesetting the listings).
+ 1. Process `beamerswitch.dtx` with your favourite version of LaTeX with shell escape enabled (as required by `minted` for typesetting the listings).
 You will also need to run it through `makeindex`.
-This will generate the class file and the main documentation (DVI or PDF), plus an example file `beamerticle-example.tex`.
+This will generate the class file and the main documentation (DVI or PDF), plus an example file `beamerswitch-example.tex`.

- 2. Process `beamerticle-example.tex` with your favourite version of LaTeX.
+ 2. Process `beamerswitch-example.tex` with your favourite version of LaTeX.
 If you enable shell escape and have `latexmk` installed you will end up with another four documents (DVI or PDF).
 Otherwise you will get one.